TCMPP-Team/tcsas-devtools-mcp-server/README.md

 Get the latest runtime log and screenshot from MiniProgram IDE.
 Use this after writing or modifying code to verify execution results and UI rendering.
 -   **Input Parameters:**
     -   `path` (string): The absolute path of the miniprogram project.
+    -   `needScreen` (optional, boolean): Whether to capture a screenshot.
+Default is false.
+    -   `screenshotFormat` (optional, string): Screenshot format: 'png' (binary file) or 'base64' (text file).
+Default is 'png'.
+    -   `logLevel` (optional, array): Filter logs by level.
+Can be one or more of: 'log', 'info', 'warn', 'error', 'debug'.
+If not specified, all logs are returned.
 -   **Output:**
     -   `result` (string): The runtime log from MiniProgram (console.log, warnings, errors).
     -   `timestamp` (string): When the log was generated.
-    -   `screenshot` (image/png): A screenshot of the current MiniProgram view.
+    -   `screenshot` (optional, image/png): A screenshot of the current MiniProgram view (only if needScreen is true).

 ## 🤝 Contributing